aryadhruv/llmworkbook/README.md

 poetry install
 ```

-Once installed, you can use the `llmwrap` command.
+Once installed, you can use the `llmWorkbook` command.

 #### **Available Commands**
 ```bash